 The Villainous Red Ring of Death occurs when a villain has pushed themself too hard and abruptly starts to break down physically.
 That one of these is coming may or may not be clear in advance, but when it starts, it will hit all at once.

 Causes vary.
-It could simply be the villain wearing him/herself out after a good case of Villainous Resolve.
-It could be the consequence of using the Dangerous Forbidden Technique, Deadly Upgrade, or removing their Power Limiter.
-Or caused by Phlebotinum Overload.
+It could simply be the villain wearing themself out after a good case of Villainous Resolve.
+It could be the consequence of using the Dangerous Forbidden Technique, Deadly Upgrade, Phlebotinum Overdose, removing their Power Limiter.
 Some works directly support this via Cast from Hit Points.
 It might be represented with burning Tron Lines, Tainted Veins, Volcanic Veins or turning red.

 Can be a sign of Villainous Valour, if they're intentionally overtaxing themselves to accomplish something they've set their mind on.

 Compare/Contrast Pent-Up Power Peril (when you have a power that builds up in your body and not using it will cause peril).

 Not to be confused with Rings of Death.

 Since this is an ending (and sometimes a Death Trope) spoilers are unmarked.
 You've been warned.